Immunology, Molecular Biology

 Dr. Flavell is also Sterling Professor of Immunobiology at Yale School of Medicine.

-Richard Flavell uses mouse reverse genetics to study innate and adaptive immunity, T cell tolerance, apoptosis and autoimmunity, and the regulation of T cell differentiation.
+Richard Flavell uses mouse reverse genetics to study innate and adaptive immunity, apoptosis, autoimmunity, interactions between the immune system and the microbiota, and the regulation of T cell differentiation.

 Fascinated by living things as a small child, Richard Flavell admits he wasn't much of a student until an inspiring teacher turned him on to chemistry as a teenager.
 "Then, it seemed natural to want to understand living things from a chemical viewpoint," he remembers.
 "That was an early decision I made."